-- Lightly sand all the surfaces with fine-grit sandpaper, then wipe away any sanding dust with a tack cloth.
+- Lightly sand all the surfaces with fine-grit sandpaper.
+Wipe away any sanding dust with a tack cloth.

-- Repeat these steps to apply a second and third coat of polyurethane.
+- Repeat the steps above to apply a second and third coat of polyurethane.

-- Attach the drawer fronts to the boxes and then install the drawer pulls.
+- Attach the drawer fronts to the boxes.
+Install the drawer pulls.

-- Orient the doors so that all the patterns run in the same direction.
+- Place the doors so that all the patterns run in the same direction.

 - Position each door hinge one hinge-length from the top and from the bottom of the door.
 Mark the screw hole locations on the door.

-- Use a drill to create pilot holes in the door, then affix the hinges with wood screws.
+- Use a drill to create pilot holes in the door.
+Affix the hinges with wood screws.

 - Use a piece of scrap wood to make a jig that keeps the spacing of the holes uniform.
 Create the holes in the cabinet for the hinges.